-even when a motor

-response is not required.

-Thus, LOC will be used

-as seed ROI and later

-activity in motor areas

-will be investigated.
+Thus, LOC will be used as seed ROI and later activity in motor areas will be investigated.

-In addition to frequentist

-statistics, Bayesian

-statistics, Dayesian statistics (with default

-prior) will be computed to

-test potential null effects

-Contrast to be
+Contrast to be computed:

-computed:

-AWARE NOGO VS
+AWARE NOGO VS UNAWARE NOGO

-UNAWARE NOGO

-DOI to be tested

-ROI to be tested:

-LOC (as seed ROI)
+ROI to be tested: LOC (as seed ROI)

-Motor areas as predicted
+Motor areas as predicted areas

-areas

-Time interval of

-interest:

-LOC: 150-350 ms after

-the stimulus onset (within
+Time interval of interest: LOC: 150-350 ms after the stimulus onset

-this interval, about ± 4

-time points around the

-peak value -according to

-the peak waveform- will

-be selected)

-MA: Based on mean RTs,
+MA: Based on mean RTs

-with a time window of \pm

-1.5 sd around the mean

-386 4.
+408 4.
 Pilot study

-- In order to test the experimental paradigm, we pilot-tested the task. - A total of 10 right-handed participants (5 females and 5 males; mean age \pm standard deviation: 21 years \pm 1.0) took part in the pilot study.
-They all reported normal or corrected-to-normal vision and no history of neurological or psychiatric disorders.
-All of them provided written informed consent before starting the experiment. - After the first session, two participants dropped out the experiment, hence data from 8 participants were included in the statistical analyses.
-Moreover, in order to maintain an equal number of trials in both the conditions (i.e., Aware and Unaware), the percentage of Aware and Unaware trials was calculated and data from participants reporting a proportion of awareness equal or superior to 80% (i.e., 3 participants) were discarded from subsequent analysis.
-For this pilot study, we decided to raise the awareness threshold of acceptance to 80% (instead of 75%, that will be used in the experiment) in order to be more inclusive, given the low number of participants. - 399 Thus, in total, data from 5 participants were included in the behavioral and functional analyses.
+- In order to test the experimental paradigm, we pilot-tested the task. - 410 A total of 10 right-handed participants (5 females and 5 males; mean age \pm standard deviation: 21 - years \pm 1.0) took part in the pilot study.
+They all reported normal or corrected-to-normal vision and - 412 no history of neurological or psychiatric disorders.
+All of them provided written informed consent - 413 before starting the experiment. - 414 After the first session, two participants dropped out the experiment, hence data from 8 participants - were included in the statistical analyses.
+Moreover, in order to maintain an equal number of trials in - both the conditions (i.e., Aware and Unaware), the percentage of Aware and Unaware trials was - calculated and data from participants reporting a proportion of awareness equal or superior to 80% - 418 (i.e., 3 participants) were discarded from subsequent analysis.
+For this pilot study, we decided to raise - 419 the awareness threshold of acceptance to 80% (instead of 75%, that will be used in the experiment) - in order to be more inclusive, given the low number of participants. - Thus, in total, data from 5 participants were included in the behavioral and functional analyses.

-400 4.1 Preliminary Results
+4.1 Preliminary Results

-401 4.1.1 Behavioral results
+423 4.1.1 Behavioral results

-Raw data were processed by means of scripts created on Matlab (version R2017b; the MathWorks, 402 403 Inc., Natick, MA).
-According to the participants' responses, trials were sorted into the four experimental conditions (i.e., Aware-GO, Unaware-NOGO, Aware-NOGO and Unaware-GO).
-404 405 Aware trials were those trials in which the participant reported to perceive the thicker radius, while 406 Unaware trials were those trials in which participants could not perceive that the radius was thicker.
-407 As specified in Section 2.8, trials with RTs lower than 150 ms or higher than 3SD from the mean 408 were removed.
-After removal, we had on average 830.6 trials for the Aware-GO condition, 389.2 for the Unaware-NOGO condition, 738.8 trials for the Aware-NOGO condition and 491.4 for the 409 410 Unaware-GO.

-Subsequently, once assessed the normality of RTs and Awareness distributions (Shapiro-Wilk test.
-411 412 RTs distribution: W=0.824, p=0.125; Awareness distribution: W=0.817, p=0.112), the percentage of Awareness for the two conditions was calculated: in the GO condition, Aware trials represented on 413 414 average 68.02% of the trials, while in the NOGO condition, Aware trials constituted the 59.82% of the trials.
-Paired sample (two-tailed) t-test performed with Jamovi (version 2.3.28) highlighted that 415 there was no significant difference between the two conditions ($t{(4)} = 1.88$, p = .134, Cohen's d = 416 .839), suggesting that they are comparable.
-Similarly, mean RTs for Aware and Unaware trials in the 417 GO condition were contrasted and the statistical analysis (Paired sample two-tailed t-test) revealed 418 that mean RTs for the Aware condition (628.530 ms) and the Unaware condition (675.317 ms) were not statistically different (t(4) = -1.77, p = .152, Cohen's d = -.791).
+- Raw data were processed by means of scripts created on Matlab (version R2017b; the MathWorks, - Inc., Natick, MA).
+According to the participants' responses, trials were sorted into the four - experimental conditions (i.e., Aware-GO, Unaware-NOGO, Aware-NOGO and Unaware-GO). - 427 Aware trials were those trials in which the participant reported to perceive the thicker radius, while - 428 Unaware trials were those trials in which participants could not perceive that the radius was thicker. - As specified in Section 2.8, trials with RTs lower than 150 ms or higher than 3SD from the mean - were removed.
+After removal, we had on average 830.6 trials for the Aware-GO condition, 389.2 for - 431 the Unaware-NOGO condition, 738.8 trials for the Aware-NOGO condition and 491.4 for the - 432 Unaware-GO. - Subsequently, once assessed the normality of RTs and Awareness distributions (Shapiro-Wilk test. - RTs distribution: W=0.824, p=0.125; Awareness distribution: W=0.817, p=0.112), the percentage of - 435 Awareness for the two conditions was calculated: in the GO condition, Aware trials represented on - average 68.02% of the trials, while in the NOGO condition, Aware trials constituted the 59.82% of - the trials.
+Paired sample (two-tailed) t-test performed with Jamovi (version 2.3.28) highlighted that - 438 there was no significant difference between the two conditions ($t{(4)} = 1.88$, p = .134, Cohen's d = - 439 .839), suggesting that they are comparable.
+Similarly, mean RTs for Aware and Unaware trials in the - 440 GO condition were contrasted and the statistical analysis (Paired sample two-tailed t-test) revealed that mean RTs for the Aware condition (628.530 ms) and the Unaware condition (675.317 ms) were not statistically different (t(4) = -1.77, p = .152, Cohen's d = -.791).
+This indicated that there was no difference in the responsiveness between the two conditions.
 The behavioral results are depicted in Figure 3.